sporadic-labs/phaser-3-sandbox/README.md

-# Sandbox
+# Phaser 3 Sandbox

-Working on a sandbox for Phaser 3 games that favors composition over inheritance.
+WIP sandbox for our games that features:

+- React UI demo
+- MobX game store
+- SCSS
+- GO as components